 - Select the canned response you set up before from the Choose canned response… drop-down menu.

 - Optionally, check Also apply filter to __ matching conversations to immediately send the canned response to senders of emails you already received at the Gmail autoresponder address; I would advise agains doing this unless specifically know this is what the senders wanted.

-(How to Set Up a Gmail Autoresponder tested with Gmail in a desktop browser; updated October 2017; title image: StockUnlimited)
+(How to automate Gmail with autoresponders tested in a desktop browser; updated January 2019; title image: StockUnlimited)